siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 001 Something Exists.md

 # 1. Something Exists

-**Claim.** The minimal starting point of physical description is not a particle, a law, or even a named field.
+The minimal starting point of physical description is not a particle, a law, or even a named field.
 It is the bare fact that something can be registered: a nonnegative quantity distributed through space.